The “Spiritual” Approach to Wellness

 How does it work?

-Brain scan data shows that spiritual activity strengthens and improves brain function.
+Brain scan data shows that purposeful activity strengthens and improves brain function.
 Specifically, it helps to develop a thicker parietal cortex, the part of the brain which protects against depression, substance abuse, and mental illness.

 Brain scan graphics courtesy of Dr. Andrew Newberg and Dr. Lisa Miller